Fantasy (Mariah Carey song): Composition

 "Fantasy" is an up-tempo song with contemporary R&B and dance-pop genres within its composition, which blends elements of funk music, hip hop, and bubblegum pop.
+Stephen Holden from The New York Times described it as a combination of "gospel-flavored pop-soul" and "light hip-hop".
 "Fantasy" moves at a "moderate dance tempo" of 104 beats per minute.
 The remix, which features rap verses from O.D.B., also incorporates hip-hop into the bridge.
 The song uses heavy bass and percussion, as well as a sample from "Genius of Love" by Tom Tom Club.
 Carey's vocal range spans three octaves from the low note of E_{3} to the high note of E_{6}.
 The song contains choral lyrics written by Carey, who also developed the song's melody and original beat.
 Instrumentation and production was performed by Dave Hall, while co-arranging and producing the track as well.
-The members of the Tom Tom Club, Tina Weymouth, Chris Frantz, Steven Stanley and Adrian Belew are all credited as writers due to the inclusion of the music sample they wrote.
+The members of Tom Tom Club, Tina Weymouth, Chris Frantz, Steven Stanley and Adrian Belew are all credited as writers due to the inclusion of the music sample they wrote.